cncf/toc/tags/app-delivery.md

     * Debugging and monitoring
     * Hosting environments and interoperability (e.g. PaaS, FaaS, CaaS,...)
     * CI/CD
-* Serverless - Serverless applications are a core part of cloud-native application development and the Serverless WG will migrate to live under this SIG.
+* Serverless - Serverless applications are a core part of cloud-native application development and the Serverless WG will migrate to live under this TAG.

 ## **Areas considered out of Scope**